wehr-to/toastmasters-tech-talks/speech-01-ai-coding.md

 Started speech off with asking the audience as the hook, "who here uses AI now in their day to day jobs or lives? could be for anything"

-Once engagement was received I proceeded to reference how AI is a hot buzzword and topic in modern society, personally and professionally.
+Once engagement was received I proceeded to reference how AI is a hot buzzword and topic in modern professional circles.

 I showed an example of how I believe humans and machines will integrate and collaborate, through programming or "vibe coding"